 - Partnerships – need to file returns for each partner via Form 1065 with Schedule K-1

 - Corporation and S corporations – need to file returns for each member via Form 1120 S with Schedule K-1

 - Multi-member LLCs – need to file for each member via Form 1065 with Schedule K-1

 April 15, 2019

 Who needs to file?

-- Sole proprietorship and single-member LLC tax returns need to be filed with the owner’s personal tax return
+- Sole proprietorships and single-member LLCs tax returns need to be filed with the owner’s personal tax return

 If your business is unable to file by the due date of your return, you need to request an extension.
 By filing an Application for Automatic Extension of Time To File U.S. Individual Income Tax Return (Form 4868), you may qualify for a 6-month extension.
 Though you may be granted an extension of time to file your taxes, any amount you owe will be due on your given date.
 Any tax that is not paid by the due date could be subject to a late payment penalty or other fines.